syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 'Gets the signature field
-Dim signatureField As PdfLoadedSignatureField = document.Form.Fields[0] As PdfLoadedSignatureField

-'Validate signature and get validation result
+Dim signatureField As PdfLoadedSignatureField = document.Form.Fields[0] As PdfLoadedSignatureField 'Validate signature and get validation result
 Dim result As PdfSignatureValidationResult = signatureField.ValidateSignature()
 'Gets the LTV Verification Information
 Dim ltvVerificationInfo As LtvVerificationInfo = result.LtvVerificationInfo

-'Checks whether the signature document LTV is enabled.
-Dim isLtvEnabled As Boolean = ltvVerificationInfo.IsLtvEnabled

-'Checks whether the signature document has CRL embedded Dim isCrlEmbedded As Boolean = ltvVerificationInfo.IsCrlEmbedded

-'Checks whether the signature document has OCSP embedded Dim isOcspEmbedded As Boolean = ltvVerificationInfo.IsOcspEmbedded
+'Checks whether the signature document LTV is enabled Dim isLtvEnabled As Boolean = ltvVerificationInfo.IsLtvEnabled 'Checks whether the signature document has CRL embedded Dim isCrlEmbedded As Boolean = ltvVerificationInfo.IsCrlEmbedded 'Checks whether the signature document has OCSP embedded Dim isOcspEmbedded As Boolean = ltvVerificationInfo.IsOcspEmbedded